LucianoXu/DiracImplementation/README.md

 Other files in the folder are:

-- `DiracDec`: the Mathematica implmenetation of DiracDec.
+- `DiracDec`: the Mathematica implementation of DiracDec.
 The rewriting rules for the core language can be found in `DiracDec/DiracCore.wl`.
 - `ExampleList.nb`: the Mathematica notebook containing the example list.
-- `HHL.nb`: the Mathematica notebook containing the exceprt verification of the HHL example.
+- `HHL.nb`: the Mathematica notebook containing the excerpt verification of the HHL example.

 ## CoqQ Mechanization